plone/buildout.coredev/docs/git.rst

 Concepts
 --------

-In git there are:
+In Git there are:

 commits
-   A patch made out of changes (additions, removals) on files tracked by git.
+   A patch made out of changes (additions, removals) on files tracked by Git.

 branches
    Series of commits that have a name.